 And he is the real deal in the world of yoga.
 There are no marketing spins, just authentic softly spoken real-life advice and teaching.

 Pandey has a western psychology degree, and a masters in yoga psychology, plus he was in an ashram for 8 years, an experience he describes as “the best years of my life.”

 Within his yogi journey, Pandey has worked globally with cancer patients, in prisons, in armies and with every day people.

 He spoke to me at Santani Health Retreat, where I spent a week in twice daily practise with him, about his yogic journey.

 “In one word, discipline.
-The life I was leading before was that of a college student,” Pandey explained.
+The life I was leading before was that of a college student, the expected path,” Pandey explained.

 “My elder brother was studying in an ashram & I was fascinated with the awareness & discipline they instilled in people.

 “The ultimate purpose of all yoga is to find peace with oneself.
-When you control the breath you’re affecting the functioning of your the autonomic nervous system.
+When you control the breath, you’re affecting the functioning of your autonomic nervous system.
 Even if you watch your emotions such as when you feel angry or anxious, your breath gets disturbed.

 “There’s a relationship directly with your mind, your states of mind & your patterns of breathing.
 You may not be able to control your state of mind but you can control your breathing.